 Crow is being developed by researchers at Purdue University, the University of Arizona, and Michigan State University.
-We’ve recently welcomed lots of new researchers to our team, and we’ll be adding them here soon!

-Shelley Staples is Assistant Professor of English Applied Linguistics and Second Language Acquisition and Teaching at University of Arizona.
+Shelley Staples is Associate Professor of English Applied Linguistics and Second Language Acquisition and Teaching at University of Arizona.
 Her research focuses on corpus analyses of speech and writing, particularly for applications to student writing.
 Her work has recently been published in journals such as Journal of English for Academic Purposes, Written Communication, and Applied Linguistics.

 Bradley Dilger (@cbdilger) is Associate Professor of English at Purdue University, where he directs the first-year writing program, Introductory Composition at Purdue.
 His research on writing programs, networks, and transfer has been published in Computers & Composition, CCC, Writing Program Administration, and multiple edited collections.
 With Jeff Rice, he edited From A to <A>: Keywords of Markup, winner of the 2011 Computers & Composition book award.
 Bradley is a year round bike commuter, husband of Erin, and dad to Madelyn and Amelia.